dgp1130/HydroActive/README.md

 # HydroActive

-HydroActive is a experimental component library for hydrating web components and adding interactivity to pre-rendered HTML.
+HydroActive is a experimental library for hydrating web components and adding "sprinkles of reactivity" to pre-rendered HTML.

 Check out the [YouTube video](https://www.youtube.com/watch?v=zL0TzFY6aj0) for an in-depth discussion and demo of HydroActive's features.